 If you can't wait until you get to San Francisco to have one, see how Buena Vista does it.

-Getting to the Buena Vista Cafe for Your Irish Coffee
+What You Need to Know About the Buena Vista Cafe

-If you're already at Fisherman's Wharf, it's one-block climb up Hyde Street from Jefferson to the Buena Vista at Hyde and Beach.
+Buena Vista Cafe is at 2765 Hyde Street near the Hyde Street cable car turnaround and Ghirardelli Square.
+If you're already at Fisherman's Wharf, it's a one-block climb up Hyde Street from Jefferson to the Buena Vista at Hyde and Beach.
 If you're at Union Square, take the Powell-Hyde Cable car.
 You'll find the Buena Vista just before the end of the line.